jspm/jspm-cli/docs/intro.md

 The JSPM CLI is the main command-line import map package management tool for JSPM.

-For a beginners introduction to the JSPM CLI and import map package management, try the [getting started guide](/getting-started).
+> For a complete guide and introduction to the JSPM CLI and import map package management, see the [getting started guide](/getting-started).

 For import map generation API usage or in other environments, see the low-level [Generator API](/docs/generator/stable/) which is the internal import map package management and generation API which this CLI project wraps.
 The [Generator API documentation](/docs/generator/stable/) also provides a more thorough details of the operations.